pdscopes/slim-auth/README.md

 ## Authorisation
 A middleware to determine whether an authenticated request has authorisation to access the requested route.

+When Authorisation fails an `NotAuthorisedException` exception is thrown.

 _Note_: If you need to access the route from within your app middleware you must set '`determineRouteBeforeAppMiddleware`' to `true` in your configuration otherwise `getAttribute('route')` will return `null`.
 The route is always available in route middleware.